Advocacy Committee

 Members

-Shanmuganathan Chandrakasan, MD, FCIS - Emory University School of Medicine
+Shanmuganathan Chandrakasan, MD, FCIS

-Fellows in CIS (FCIS) Committee
+Fellows of the CIS (FCIS) Committee

 Co-Chairs